Last Updated on May 26, 2023 by Robert Mejia

 Silk vs. Silver

-MXL lists a frequency response of the two mics.
+MXL lists the frequency response of the two mics.
 However, when you take a quick look at the two, you will realize that the graphs create a different impression such that the actual numbers reside in the marketing templates.

 The MXL 990 graph makes different techno heads raise eyebrows.
-And although the accuracy of the graphs generates some suspicion, the straight-line is primarily attributed to MXL 990.
+And although the accuracy of the graphs generates some suspicion, the straight line is primarily attributed to MXL 990.

 Besides, the S/N ratio is different for the two microphones with that of MXL 770 being about 74 decibels and 80 decibels for MXL990.

-As with every product on the market, value is always of a major concern when buying a microphone.
+As with every product on the market, value is always of major concern when buying a microphone.

 On the other hand, MXL 770 is a multi-purpose condenser mic priced lower than the MXL 990.
 But this does not mean that it comes with substandard features.
-It actually comes with excellent vocals especially for pianos and stringed instruments.
+It actually comes with excellent vocals, especially for pianos and stringed instruments.

 If you would like to have a definitive evaluation regarding the two mics, it is almost impossible.
 For your home studio use, the two are ideal choices, particularly with the affordable price points discussed above.
 Technical specs will always favor the MXL 990.
 Even so, the sharp speaks volumes via a dense mix.
-More buyers prefer the MXL 990 even though it is easier to reach for that sleek MXL 770 when the front end brightness demands a boost.
-Simultaneously, the MXL 990 can tame an ideal sound source which overwhelms the 770’s sizzle.
-And if you are sitting on about $220 budget for a mic, then you should realize that there is a strong case for purchasing the two mics.
+More buyers prefer the MXL 990 even though it is easier to reach for that sleek MXL 770 when the front-end brightness demands a boost.
+Simultaneously, the MXL 990 can tame an ideal sound source that overwhelms the 770’s sizzle.
+And if you are sitting on about a $220 budget for a mic, then you should realize that there is a strong case for purchasing the two mics.